Hamad International Airport

 About Hamad International Airport

-Opened in 2014, Hamad International Airport in Doha has earned itself something of a reputation as the most luxurious airport in the world.
+Opened in 2014, Hamad International Airport in Doha has earned itself something of a reputation as one of the most luxurious airport in the world.
 What makes it so classy?
 For starters, it’s a silent airport, which means that beyond Islamic calls to prayer, there is no audio.
 No abrupt flight announcements, nothing.
-It also has a stunning 25-metre pool which overlooks the main departures hall, and anyone travelling through the airport can pay to swim there.
+It also has a stunning 25-metre pool which overlooks the main Departures Hall, and anyone travelling through the airport can pay to swim there.
 Hamad International Airport is an architecture-appreciator’s delight, with vaulted ceilings that ripple like waves, a control tower shaped like a crescent (best viewed at night) and a mosque designed to resemble a drop of water, in tribute to its coastal location.
 The airport also has two parallel runways which are among the longest in the world, designed to cater to next-generation aircraft including the Airbus A380.
 And all this is in addition to the impressive displays of modern art and the ultra-luxurious lounges.

 What facilities are at Hamad International Airport in Doha?